 - MRAC program directors will continue to be available via phone and email for individual questions about grant program applications, draft reviews, and project changes.

-- We are committed to honoring all our existing contracts, including those with caterers, to minimize losses of income.
+- We are committed to honoring all our existing contracts to minimize losses of income.

 - MRAC’s main phone line will continue to be available during regular working hours.